-To avoid your fish suffering from temperature shock, you will need to keep the bag temperature constant.
+To avoid your fish suffering from temperature shock, you need to keep the bag temperature constant.
 When transferring your goldfish into a tank, place the closed bag in the fish tank to allow the water temperature to change slowly to match that of the tank water.
-This is called acclimatization and is essential as sudden temperature changes will shock your goldfish, potentially causing illness and, in some cases, death.
+This is called acclimatization and is essential as sudden temperature changes shock your goldfish, potentially causing illness and, in some cases, death.

 What Is The Maximum Lifespan Of A Goldfish

 The maximum lifespan of goldfish is probably closer to 50 years.
 I say this as there have been plenty of reports of goldfish reaching their early to mid-40s, which I will discuss below.

 If goldfish have been reported as living this long, there will undoubtedly be goldfish living longer.